Course Outline

 You will write an analysis in the form of a report, which cites at least three separate academic sources and includes design examples based on a theme you select during class.

 Your report will respond to one of three research questions that will be available during the tutorials.
-One example includes, 'The effective use of logos to communicate identity for companies selling food to a specific target market.'
 You will respond to the question and critique design examples.
 Your report will be supported by two examples of your own design proposals for the projects discussed.

 A full project brief is supplied on Canvas in the Assessment Folder.